razorcorp/timesheet/README.md

         HELP: Print how many hour can be book for the current day. -history and -d are also available -t string
         REQUIRED: The time spent as days (#d), hours (#h), or minutes (#m or #).
-E.g. 8h
+E.g. 8h -week
+    	HELP: Print timesheet of the current week

 Example:
         timesheet -r DDSP-XXXX -t 8h -m "Jenkins pipeline completed" timesheet -r DDSP-XXXX -t 1h -m "Investigated possible solutions" -d 2020-03-05